3G3M3N/Cenk_Kocak/README.md

 **He have a big heart.
 Everyone can see it.
 Turkish peoples loves him so much.
-Seni seviyoruz şampiyon, TURKISH TANK, KİNG KOÇAK!
+Seni seviyoruz şampiyon, arkandayız TURKISH TANK, KİNG KOÇAK!